Alliant Credit Union Savings Account Review

 Deposit and transaction limits: Alliant’s parameters on daily deposit and withdrawal limits raised no red flags.
 Note that, as at other banks, withdrawals from a savings account are limited by federal regulation to six per month, though banks were permitted to relax that rule during the COVID-19 pandemic.

 |ATM deposit limit (daily)||$20,000|

 At Alliant, there is no monthly fee if you opt for e-statements.
-Of the 19 banks we analyzed during our high-yield savings account research, only one charged a monthly fee (Citibank’s Citi Accelerate Savings' $4.50 account maintenance fee).
+Of the 19 banks we analyzed, only one (Citi Accelerate Savings) charged a monthly service fee.
+(It waives the $4.50 fee for customers who meet certain requirements.)
 However, even if a bank has no monthly maintenance fee, savers should keep an eye out for other costs that could be incurred.
 Even a minor fee can have a corrosive effect on the interest you earn.
-For example, one $5 fee immediately wipes out two months’ worth of the interest you’d earn on a $5,000 balance at a 0.60% APY.
+For example, a single $10 fee immediately wipes out an entire month’s worth of the interest you’d earn on a $5,000 balance earning a 2% APY.